liuminhaw/renderer/README.md

         how to determine loading idle and return, valid input: networkIdle, InteractiveTime (default "networkIdle") -imageLoad
-        indicate if load image when rendering
+        indicate if load image when rendering -skipFrameCount int
-  -lambda
-        indicate if running on AWS Lambda environment -sandbox
-        indicate if using sandbox for isolating browser process (default true) -singleProcess
-        indicate if using single process for browser (force headless mode to be true) -skipFrameCount int
         skip first n frames with same id as init frame, only valid with idleType=networkIdle -timeout int